-Staff who are likely to need to use physical intervention will be appropriately trained in "Positive Options" techniques.
+Staff who are likely to need to use physical intervention will be appropriately trained.

 Staff understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection and/or disciplinary procedures.